isaaclyman/ttrpg-guide/README.md

 ## Contributing

-To expand or edit the list of RPGs, see data.json.
+To expand or edit the list of RPGs, [file an issue](https://github.com/isaaclyman/ttrpg-guide/issues/new/choose) or make a pull request to data.json.

+## PR Guidelines

-Add any new entries to the end of the list.
+Any new entries should be added to the end of the list.